 Budget: If you are looking to travel on a budget, there are some low-end backpacker options in Aruba.

 These options are located in and around Oranjestad and the best is probably Aruba Harmony Apartments (see photos and rates!).

 Luxury: With its on-site casino, water activities, spa and outdoor pools, the five-star beachfront Ritz-Carlton, Aruba is always going to be a fantastic stay.

 Even more so due to its location right on Palm-Eagle Beach, so every day can be a beach day when staying here.
 See photos and rates!

 Turks and Caicos

-In general nightlife is quiet in Turks and Caicos, however there is a small casino called Casablanca in Grace Bay.
-There is also a Fish Fry on Thursday evenings in Bight Park, where you can try locally caught seafood as well as listen to music.
-It’s good fun.
+There is also a Fish Fry on Thursday evenings in Bight Park, where you can try locally caught seafood as well as listen to music for a chilled out evening.

 A Taste Of The Caribbean: How Does The Cuisine Compare?